Asian and Middle Eastern Studies

 Choosing St John's

 Even though supervisions are arranged centrally by the Faculty, St John's is fortunate to have a Director of Studies as a Fellow of the College who is also a staff member of the Faculty.
 This provides the crucial advantage of being able to offer students at St John's the necessary guidance and support throughout the course (e.g. arranging informal language exchange partners and providing contacts for study abroad opportunities).
 The Director of Studies meets regularly with the students to discuss their progress and achievements.
-St John's has a lively community of AMES students and is committed to further expanding student numbers in AMES subjects.
-We welcome applicants from all educational and nationality backgrounds.
+St John's has a lively community of AMES students and we welcome applicants from all educational and nationality backgrounds.

 Essential: No prior knowledge of your chosen AMES subject language(s) is required, unless combining a modern European language, in which case an A Level/IB Higher Level in the European language is required.